 FLOYD H. FISH JR., 80, of Ticonderoga passed away on Sunday, Feb.
 3, 2013, at Heritage Commons Residential Healthcare of Ticonderoga.
 Born in Hague, July 5, 1932, he was the son of the late Floyd A. Fish, Sr. and Mildred (Trumbul) Fish.
 A Time of Remembrance and a Celebration of his Life will take place from 4 to 7 p.m. on Friday, Feb.
 8, 2013 at the First United Methodist Church Fellowship Hall, 1045 Wicker Street,Ticonderoga.
 A Graveside Service will take place at a later date at a time to be announced at the Gerald B. H. Solomon Saratoga National Cemetery.
 Arrangements are under the direction of the Wilcox & Regan Funeral Home of Ticonderoga.

-Of Interest: May 21, 2013
+Of Interest: Dec.
+3, 2013

-A brief look at news of note from around the North Country.
+Take a brief look at news of note from around the North Country.

 - More Tuesday Headlines